thewildofficial/My-Website/content/portfolio.md

 <h1> Extracurriculars and Initiatives </h1>

 <ul>
   <li>National level contestant of the French Word Power examination, Organized by the Quebec Government Office in Mumbai.
-I speak French to a moderate level of proficiency, estimated to be around B1.</li>
+I speak French to a moderate level of proficiency, estimated to be around B1. (also sold D2D in Gatineau en français, I guess that's a plus!)</li>
-  <li>3-time Model United Nations (MUN) winner.
+  <li>5-time Model United Nations (MUN) winner.
 My deep interest in leadership and geopolitics lead me to frequently participate in Model United Nations conferences.
-This has developed my professional and collaborative network, and has immensely benefited my public speaking and critical thinking skills.</li>
+This has developed my professional and collaborative network, and has immensely benefited my public speaking and critical thinking skills.I also have a borderline obsession with foreign relations, diplomacy, debate, especially when it comes to trade and conflicts around the world </li>
-  <li>Read over 150 books in the last two years on books ranging anywhere from Self-Development, Finance, Health and Philosophy.
+  <li>Read over 150 books in the last two years on books ranging anywhere from Self-Development, Finance,Strategy,History,Economics Health and Philosophy.
 This has given me wider perspective and broadened my mind to alternative possibilities.</li>
   <li>Frequent volunteer in school events, I find purpose in constructively engaging with my wider student-community.
 It has taught me to stick to my promises and shown me the value of contributing to greater causes.</li>
   <li>School Valedictorian in grade 10, and Student Council member in grade 11 and 12.
 I learnt how to resolve conflicts, and find amicable solutions that leads to a win-win.</li>
-  <li>Founder of an unofficial "Self-Improvement Club" in my college.
+  <li>Founder of an unofficial "Self-Improvement Club" at Carleton University, with over 50 engaged members on our discord!.
 I took this initiative to find a sense of brotherhood, and it has lead to a culture of constant growth within my friend-circle.
 This further has helped me become accountable and disciplined.</li>
+   <li>Door-to-door sales experience with InsightPest Control in Ottawa and Gatineau in the summer of '24.
+Sold $20K worth of pest control in just 2 months, learning valuable interpersonal skills, sales techniques, customer service, and service delivery.</li>
   <li>Other hobbies include Weightlifting, Chess, Tennis, Taekwondo, and Horse-back riding.</li>
 </ul>
 <!---